Three Kings Day Parade and Celebrations for NYC Kids 2015

 Three Kings Day Parade in Brooklyn – Williamsburg

 Starts at Meeker and Graham Avenues and ends at Graham Avenue and Broadway.

-Yup, Kings County has its own parade, though it's a small local affair.
-It kicks off right under the Brooklyn-Queens Expressway and continues along Graham Avenue to Broadway.
+Yup, Kings County has its own parade and festival.
+The festival starts at noon, and the procession follows it at 2pm kicking off right under the Brooklyn-Queens Expressway and continuing along Graham Avenue to Broadway.

 Three Kings Day Show Un Canción de Dos Tierras – Williamsburg

 El Puente Center for Arts & Culture, 850 Grand Street at Bushwick Avenue